 - The boiler freeze protection feature is disabled during a hard lockout.
 The burner will not fire, but the circulators will operate. - The boiler freeze protection feature is designed to protect the boiler, not the heating system.
-The boiler should be installed with the hydraulic separator arrangement if it is installed in an unheated space or exposed to water temperatures of 46°F or less.
-Refer to Chapter 4 for piping and Chapter 10 for antifreeze guides. - Failure to comply can result in minor property damage, or injury.
+The boiler should be installed in a primary/secondary piping arrangement if it is installed in an unheated space or exposed to water temperatures of 46°F or less.
+Refer to Chapter 4 for primary/ secondary piping and Chapter 10 for antifreeze guides. - Failure to comply can result in minor property damage, or injury.